Dear John McEnroe: Putting Serena Williams On The Men's Circuit Is A Losing Game

 Voepel, a knowledgeable and talented writer, is also a kind person.
 So she refrained from calling me a moron.
 But she did make the following point.

 "I've always heard that 'plays like a guy' thing," she said.
 "What bothers me is that it delineates 'playing like a guy' is good.
 And then the opposite is playing like a girl is bad.
 It always makes me wonder, are people watching high level women's sports?
 Because they all play like they know what they're doing.
-Nobody's in the WNBA that doesn't have a high degree of athleticism, the ability to do a lot of things on the basketball court."
+Nobody's in the WNBA that doesn't have a high degree of athleticism, the ability to do a lot of things on the basketball court.

 "Women are supposed to be complimented by it, but mainly I find it irritating, because I don't think 'play like a guy' means anything other than you play like you know what you're doing.
 And both men and women can play that way."